 11. Be Clear of What Your Monthly Budget is

-He/she will go over closing costs, annual expenses, any options available regarding government programs available and last but not least, the affordability of the mortgage payment.
-Nine times out of ten, a first time buyer doesn't have much equity in the property, wants to be clear on what their monthly budget will be, is risk adverse and therefore should be placed in a five year fixed rate product.
+He/she will go over closing costs, annual expenses, any options available regarding government programs available, and last but not least, the affordability of the mortgage payment.
+Nine times out of ten, a first-time buyer doesn't have much equity in the property, wants to be clear on what their monthly budget will be, is risk-averse, and therefore should be placed in a five-year fixed rate product.

 12. Think Long Term

-Homeownership is a long term commitment - even if your plan is to sell in a year or two that may not always be feasible - so having stable income is a key component to being ready for home ownership.
+Homeownership is a long-term commitment - even if your plan is to sell in a year or two that may not always be feasible - so having a stable income is a key component to being ready for homeownership.
 Typically having two years of experience (or schooling) in a particular field will prove to yourself and the lender that your income source is stable.

 13. Purchase Within Your Means

 First off, start off with a budget - Budgeting is something that, if you can turn into a habit, will severe a purpose in the future.
 Making sure that you've budgeted for unexpected events, as well as budgeting for fun, is important.
-Although the thrill of home ownership can be alluring, be sure that you are purchasing within your means.
-The pull of low rates often encourages buying more house than you can afford.
-Remember, home ownership will come with more expenses than renting and you do not want to be house rich and cash poor.
-That will make for a poor first time buying experience.
+Although the thrill of homeownership can be alluring, be sure that you are purchasing within your means.
+The pull of low rates often encourages buying more houses than you can afford.
+Remember, homeownership will come with more expenses than renting and you do not want to be house rich and cash poor.
+That will make for a poor first-time buying experience.

 On the contrary, if you purchase within your means, you'll be able to not only enjoy your home and purchase but also still have the wherewithal to still enjoy an evening out and not be afraid to spend some money on entertainment which is important in order to balance work/life scenarios.

-The key to successful home ownership, is try not to keep up with the Jones' - The Jones' are in debt!
-Live comfortably within your means, and love the home ownership experience!
+The key to successful homeownership is to try not to keep up with the Jones' - The Jones' are in debt!
+Live comfortably within your means, and love the homeownership experience!